Foundations of Solution-Focused Practice Online Intensive

 This is our most complete and comprehensive self-paced online program.
 This course investigates the foundational knowledge, training, and practice in the Solution-Focused Brief Therapy approach.
 Included in the course’s price is an electronic textbook: Learning Solution-Focused Therapy: An Illustrated Guide, written by Anne Bodmer Lutz, MD.
 The text itself has links to 30 clinical demonstration video vignettes.
 The course includes a ten-part video lecture series, numerous video demonstrations, case studies, clinical practice exercises, section exams, and many additional resources.
 This course reviews the history of the evolution of Solution-Focused Brief Therapy, the philosophical underpinnings and major tenets of the approach, the core therapeutic elements of this approach, and the applications of the approach to different settings, populations, and presenting problems, and reviews current empirical evidence supporting it.

-Last Updated: November 2021
+Last Updated: February 2025

-Target Audience: Social workers, psychologists, mental health counselors, educators, and medical professionals; appropriate for all levels of knowledge.
+Target Audience: Social workers, psychologists, mental health counselors, educators, and medical professionals: appropriate for all levels of knowledge.

 Learning Objectives